b22cse040/SalesmanChatbot/README.md

 ### Why RAG?
 Retrieval-Augmented Generation (RAG) combines retrieval-based and generative models to enhance response accuracy and relevance.
-By retrieving relevant documents from a predefined corpus, RAG ensures the chatbot generates both fluent and factually correct answers.
+By retrieving relevant documents from a predefined corpus, RAG ensures the chatbot generates both fluent and factually correct answers.
 This approach is ideal for tasks like product recommendations and sales automation, where reliable and accurate information is essential.